Mimicry in plants

 The climber Boquila trifoliata varies its leaf shape to resemble the plant it is climbing on, perhaps reducing its conspicuousness to herbivores.

-In evolutionary biology, mimicry in plants is where a plant evolves to resemble another organism physically or chemically.
+Some plants have evolved mimicry-resemblance to another organism, whether physical or chemical-which may provide protection against herbivory, or may deceptively encourage mutualists, like pollinators, to provide a service without offering a reward in return.
 Mimicry in plants has been studied far less than mimicry in animals.
-It may provide protection against herbivory, or may deceptively encourage mutualists, like pollinators, to provide a service without offering a reward in return.

 Types of plant mimicry include Bakerian mimicry, where female flowers imitate males of the same species; Dodsonian mimicry, where a plant mimics a rewarding flower, luring pollinators by mimicking another species of flower, or fruit where feeders of the other species are attracted to a fake fruit to distribute seeds; Gilbertian, where a plant has structures like butterfly eggs, dissuading egg-laying; Vavilovian, where a weed is unintentionally selected to resemble a crop plant; Pouyannian, in which a flower imitates a female mate, deceiving a male pollinating insect into pseudocopulation; Batesian, where a harmless species deters predators by mimicking the characteristics of a harmful species; and leaf mimicry, where a plant is camouflaged by resembling a nearby plant to evade the attention of herbivores.

-Introduction
+Context

+Adaptation

 Mimicry is an adaptation by a species, called the mimic, making it resemble something else, called the model, with the effect of deceiving another species, the dupe.
 The three are not always all distinct, as mimicry can for example be within a species.
 The adaptation is to the evolutionary advantage of the mimic.
 As such it can be any mechanism that may evolve by natural selection; no conscious intention is involved.
-There is no essential difference between the evolution of mimicry in plants and in other organisms such as in animals, though mimicry in animals is better known.
+There is no essential difference between the evolution of mimicry in plants and in other organisms, though mimicry in animals is better known.
 Plant mimicry can broadly be divided into reproductive mimicry that deceives pollinators into providing their service without rewarding them in return, and protective mimicry that deceives herbivores into not eating the plant.

+History of research

 Mimicry mechanisms, including the Batesian and Müllerian mimicry, were described in animals in the 19th century.
 Charles Darwin's 1862 book Fertilisation of Orchids laid the foundations for research into plant reproductive strategies co-evolved with insects.
 In the book, Darwin wonders why some orchids apparently mimic bees, and how orchids without nectar succeed in attracting pollinators.
 Several mimicry mechanisms in plants were described in the 20th century, starting with Pouyannian (1916), Vavilovian (1951), and Gilbertian (1975).
 Study of mimicry in plants broadened in the 21st century, with the discovery of Batesian mimicry in plants in 2003, and crypsis or leaf mimicry in 2014.
 Until then, mimicry in plants was studied infrequently, both because it is uncommon and because botanists considered mainly physical factors in plant ecology.
 It may be that since plants often grow in clusters, foraging herbivores are hard to deceive once they have started to feed in an area.